 To become a member of the EPIC Productions team, you need to sign up and attend a casting call each year.
 Even if you’ve skated with us before, you need to fill out a new form.
-You’ll also sign the (new in 2020) Member Agreement, which is a contract to participate in the program, a Code of Conduct agreement, and two medical forms.
+You’ll also sign the Member Agreement, which is a contract to participate in the program, a Code of Conduct agreement, and two medical forms.
 It’s also very important that you read through the EP Handbook to learn about our policies and processes.

 What will I do for the casting call?